 How to Avoid Returning a Pet

-You shouldn’t feel embarrassed for returning an adopted pet, but you should also take steps to avoid being in the position of having to return him.
-Take these precautions:
+You shouldn’t feel embarrassed for returning an adopted pet, but you should take steps to avoid being in the position of having to return them.

 - Foster.
 Not all shelters allow fostering, but if it’s possible you can provide a temporary home for pets who are looking for their forever homes.
 You’ll have the chance to fall in love with a furry friend who’s already at your house.

-- Multiple Visits.
+- Multiple visits.
 Most shelters will encourage you to spend lots of time with the pet you’re interested in.
-Don’t just visit him in one room for 20 minutes.
+Don’t just visit them in one room for 20 minutes.
 Go outside.
 Go for a walk, if possible.
 Visit multiple times before adopting.